jhuix/SequoiaDB/README.md

 Welcome to SequoiaDB!

-SequoiaDB is a distributed document-oriented NoSQL Database.
+SequoiaDB is a distributed Multi-Model database.

 Engine:
 -----------------